How to Celebrate Mardi Gras With Zero Waste

 Article continues below advertisement

-Make your own Mardi Gras decorations.
+Make your own Mardi Gras confetti and decorations.

 This year is a great time to get crafty, especially if you’ll be celebrating Mardi Gras at home.
 Check out our guide to making eco-friendly DIY confetti; if you’re handy with cardboard or wood, try creating and decorating your own doubloons; you can also make your own Mardi Gras garland with paper, thread, scissors, glue, and a sewing machine thanks to this tutorial by the blog Vicky Barone.